Lesson 001 — What Is Hangul? The Korean Alphabet Explained for Absolute Beginners

 Start here if Korean still looks like shapes instead of sounds.

-Learn Korean from Zero to Fluency · Lesson 001 · Phase 0: Hangul & Sound Foundation · Checked as of May 2026
+Learn Korean from Zero to Practical Korean · Lesson 001 · Hangul Foundation

-When absolute beginners first see Korean, it can look like a wall of circles, lines, and boxes.
+When absolute beginners first see Hangul, the Korean alphabet and writing system, it can look like a wall of circles, lines, and boxes.
 But Hangul is not a collection of random symbols.
-It is Korea’s writing system, and it was designed to represent sounds in a structured way.
+It was designed to represent Korean sounds in a structured way.
 Once you learn how the pieces fit together, Korean stops looking like a picture and starts to feel like something you can actually read.

 By the end of this lesson, you should be able to explain what Hangul is, tell the difference between a Korean letter and a Korean syllable block, and read a small set of simple Korean words with a reading guide.